Better Buildings Benchmarking

 Buildings Transparency Map

-New!
-Calendar year 2022 Benchmarking Data submitted by buildings 100,000 square feet is now available!
+Calendar year 2023 Benchmarking Data submitted by buildings 50,000 square feet is now available!
 The interactive map will update as commercial and multi-family buildings move into compliance, as well as with each calendar year of data submitted annually.
 View unique building data including Energy Use Intensity (EUI), Water use Intensity (WUI), and some building characteristics from building age to building size.
 Locate a building on the map by searching for an Oʻahu Building ID or a building address.

 Go Beyond Benchmarking to Save Today!